firstandthird/wordpress-template-2022/README.md

 ## What's included

-- Docker for MySQL and WordPress so you can get the project up and running with `yarn compose`.
+- Docker for MySQL and WordPress so you can get the project up and running with `npm run compose`.
 - [Tailwind](https://tailwindcss.com/) to handle the front-end files.
 - [ESLint](https://eslint.org/) and [Prettier](https://stylelint.io/) configs.
 - GitHub action to run TypeScript compilation (`tsc`) on a pull request.